doodeck/lotto/README.md

 Click "New Identity Pool".
 Enter the Identity Pool Name of your choice, e.g. "LambdaRandom".
 Check the box "Enable Access to Unauthenticated Identities".
 Click "Create Pool".
 On the next page leave all the defaults, click "Update Roles".
 On the next page you'll see the sampel code for Android, iOS and .NET.
 Copy/Paste the unique id's into app.js/config/cognito/AccountId:|IdentityPoolId:|RoleArn.
 Do not copy the authenticated role name (e.g. "Cognito_LambdaRandomAuth_DefaultRole"), this is not used.

 In AWS xonsole open IAM module.
 Edit the roles.
 Edit the unathenticated role (e.g. "Cognito_LambdaRandomUnauth_DefaultRole") you have just created.
 In the Permissions section click "Attach Role Policy".
 Depending on your experience and personal preferences go through either "Policy Generator" or "Custom Policy".
-Create a policy with selected read-only access to the DynamoDB databae, e.g.
+Create a policy with selected read-only access to the DynamoDB database, e.g.

 ```json
 {